 Allow up to 10 minutes for the student teams to assign the words to the appropriate categories.

 The teacher should circulate around the room and move incorrect items out of a category and back (and can provide oral feedback/prompts as appropriate).

 Adaptation for Online/Distance Learning

-This activity can be done using Google slides.
+This activity can be done using Google Slides.

 The teacher prepares a slide deck by creating a table or other graphic organizer structure with categories.
 The teacher may wish to edit the Master Slide to create the table so that students do not inadvertently alter the structure of the tables/categories during the activity and cause unnecessary delays.
 After creating the table using the Master Slide, the teacher adds a series of text boxes containing chunks of target language.
-Do not add the text boxes on the master slide.
+Do not add the text boxes on the Master Slide.
 These text boxes are what students will click and drag into the various categories in the graphic organizer/table.
 The teacher needs to make enough copies of the slide for each group or each individual student to have one.
-There is an image with an example of a slide used for this activity.
+There is an image below with an example of a slide used for this activity.

 The teacher shares their slide deck, giving editing access to all students in the class (‘anyone with link can edit’).

 Students work individually or in small groups on the same slide to sort the text boxes into the correct category.
 See image below.